Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Subhorizon crossing in pre-reheating

-indicating that the modes $\delta_{_M}$ and $\Delta_{_M}$ are subhorizon sized underdamped oscillations, corresponding to the underdamped case $(\zeta <1)$.
-This is numerically shown in Fig.~\ref{crossingf} (a), where the blue line $H^{-1}/\omega^{-1}_\delta$ is above the orange line $2$.
-Therefore, in the ${\mathcal M}$-episode the particle-antiparticle asymmetric mode $\delta_{_M}$ and symmetric mode $\Delta_{M}$ are well inside the horizon, behaving as underdamped oscillating waves whose dampened amplitudes vanish within the horizon $H^{-1}$.
-Their root-mean-square density fluctuations (\ref{rms}) $\bar \delta_{_M}=0$ and $\bar \Delta_{_M}=0$ vanish, as discussed using density perturbations in previous section.
-This means that with respect to an observer inside the horizon, the asymmetric perturbation $\bar\delta_{_M}$ (\ref{finr2a}) vanishes ($\bar\delta_{_M}=0$) and the particle-antiparticle symmetry holds in the ${\mathcal M}$-episode, $a_3<a<a_2$, as indicated in the sketch of Fig.~\ref{schematicf}.
+It means that the modes $\delta^0_{_M}$ and $\Delta^0_{_M}$ are subhorizon sized and underdamped oscillations, corresponding to the underdamped case $(\zeta <1)$.
+We use the numerical results in Ref.~\cite{Xue2023a} to show the ratio (\ref{ifinside}) in Fig.~\ref{crossingf} (a), where the blue line $H^{-1}/\omega^{-1}_\delta$ is above the orange line $2$.
+Therefore, in the ${\mathcal M}$-episode the particle-antiparticle asymmetric mode $\delta^0_{_M}$ and symmetric mode $\Delta^0_{M}$ are well inside the horizon.
+They behave as underdamped oscillating waves whose dampened amplitudes vanish within the horizon $H^{-1}$.
+Their root-mean-square density fluctuations (\ref{rms}) $\bar \delta_{_M}=0$ and $\bar \Delta_{_M}=0$ vanish.
+It means that with respect to the subhorizon observer, the asymmetric perturbation (\ref{finr2a}) vanishes and the particle-antiparticle symmetry holds in the ${\mathcal M}$-episode.